-\$50 Unlimited Activities: Activity fees are collected by the Activities Director, She can be reached at @chelmsford.k12.ma.us
+\$50 Unlimited Activities: Activity fees are collected by the Activities Director, Ms. Jackie Vitale.
+She can be reached at vitalej@chelmsford.k12.ma.us

 Project Fees

 In some courses, students are requested to purchase classroom materials which will be taken home after the project is completed.